Fourth Sunday after Pentecost

 Step 5: Advanced Prognosis (Internal Solution): Prioritizing People

 Grounding: “And if anyone is there who shares in peace, your peace will rest on that person; but if not, it will return to you” (v.
 6).
 The “sent ones” soon discover that with Christ as host there is plenty to go around.
-As Scott Hagley writes, “The one sent by Jesus…will be able to [heal and proclaim the good news] only by being dependent upon the gifts and hospitality of others.”
+As Scott Hagley writes, “The one sent by Jesus…will be able to only by being dependent upon the gifts and hospitality of others.”
 The disciples discover people of peace as they offer the peace of Christ.

 Crossing: With Christ as our host, and the Holy Spirit sustaining us, we look beyond our own preferences and routines to those around us.
 We are able to see the gift God has provided for us in community.
 Don’t like your neighborhood?
 How might God be calling you to make a positive impact?
 Don’t care for one particular neighbor?
 How might God be calling you to create a caring community for them?